RMS Lusitania: 1915

-The warning issued by the Imperial German Embassy about travel to the UK, co-incidentally juxtaposed with an advert for the Lusitania.
+The warning issued by the Imperial German Embassy about travel to the UK, coincidentally juxtaposed with an advert for the Lusitania.

 Captain William Thomas Turner, photographed on 11 March 1915.

 By early 1915, the new threat of submarines began to grow.
 On 4 February 1915, Germany declared the seas around Great Britain and Ireland to be a war zone, warning that Allied ships in the area would be sunk without warning beginning by 18 February.
 This was not wholly unrestricted submarine warfare, as the Germans would take efforts to avoid sinking neutral ships, but "enemy" passenger craft were included as targets, despite the US demand for "strict accountability".
 U-boat success rates proved to be lower than expected, so the Germans loosened the rules of engagement in April.

 Lusitania arrived in Liverpool on 6 February flying the neutral US ensign, which had been raised off southern Ireland causing controversy.
 She was next scheduled to arrive in Liverpool on 6 March 1915.
 The Admiralty issued specific instructions on how to avoid submarines, adding to earlier advice that ships should try to evade submarines if possible or steer towards them to force them to dive.
 Bailey and Ryan have argued that such instructions could compromise the ship's rights under cruiser rules.
 Admiral Henry Oliver ordered HMS Louis and HMS Laverock to escort Lusitania, and took the further precaution of sending the Q-ship HMS Lyons to patrol Liverpool Bay.
 (Note: Referred to in Lusitania, by Preston (2002a), and Lusitania: An Illustrated Biography by Layton (2010).)
 Due to a communications issue, Captain Daniel Dow did not make contact with the destroyers but proceeded to Liverpool unescorted.

 Some alterations were made to the ship's protocols.
 She was ordered not to fly any flags in the war zone.
 There was no hope of disguising her identity, however, as her profile was so well known, and the British made no attempt to paint out the ship's name at the bow.
 (Note: New photographic evidence presented in Lusitania: An Illustrated Biography.Layton (2010)) Captain Dow was replaced by Captain William Thomas Turner, who had commanded Lusitania, Mauretania, and Aquitania in the years before the war.

 On 17 April 1915, Lusitania left Liverpool on her 201st transatlantic voyage, arriving in New York on 24 April.
 On 22 April, the German Embassy under Johann Heinrich von Bernstorff submitted a general warning about travel to 50 American newspapers, including those in New York, which coincidentally appeared in newspapers just before the ship sailed.